sriharigoud/MEAN-Angular2/README.md

 ```

 Make sure you have mongoDB installed.
 Check it's installation by typing `mongo`

-Create a database in mongo "test" and import quotes.json(find it in the folder mongo-data/quotes.json) to it.
+Run the following command to create a `test` database and `quotes` collections

 ```
 mongoimport --db test --collection quotes --drop --file mongo-data/quotes.json